quii/learn-go-with-tests/integers.md

 }
 ```

-When you have more than one argument of the same type \(in our case two integers\) rather than having `(x int, y int)` you can shorten it to `(x, y int)`.
+Remember, when you have more than one argument of the same type \(in our case two integers\) rather than having `(x int, y int)` you can shorten it to `(x, y int)`.

-Now run the tests and we should be happy that the test is correctly reporting what is wrong.
+Now run the tests, and we should be happy that the test is correctly reporting what is wrong.

 `adder_test.go:10: expected '4' but got '0'`